 Translation: 「is engulfed」

-Beyond gift-wrapping, 「包む」 shows up whenever Japanese wants to describe an atmosphere or feeling completely surrounding someone or something.
+Beyond gift-wrapping, 「包む」 appears whenever Japanese wants to describe an atmosphere or feeling that completely surrounds someone or something.

 Build Japanese Sentences